Back to top

-This tutorial gives an overview of the available services of Eclipse 4 for developing Eclipse RCP applications and Eclipse plug-ins based on Eclipse 4.
+This tutorial gives an overview of the available services in the Eclipse platform.
+These service are used to develop Eclipse RCP applications and Eclipse plug-ins.

 1.1.
 What are Eclipse platform services?